inclusive-design/idrc/src/collections/projects/en-CA/partnerships-for-financial-inclusion.md

 The mission of this multi-phase project is to:

-* Help the disability and Deaf communities take action to remove barriers and advocate for more inclusive financial systems
+* Empower the disability and Deaf communities take action in removing barriers and advocating for more inclusive financial systems
-* Guide policy makers, governments, and large organizations in making more inclusive financial systems and removing current barriers
+* Guide policy makers, governments, and large organizations in creating more inclusive financial systems that are accessible and equitable
-* Guide security and privacy organizations to tackle fraud, scams, and abuse faced by the disability and Deaf community
+* Support security and privacy organizations to address fraud, scams, and abuse faced by the disability and Deaf community

-Phase 1 has just concluded.
+* Advance systemic change through Phase 2 and FIRM:a community-led infrastructure that strengthens grassroots capacity, fosters institutional collaboration, and ensures sustainability beyond federal funding
+* Build long-term resilience by establishing shared services, knowledge hubs, and governance structures that enable inclusive financial innovation

+Phase 1 laid the foundation with research, tools and partnerships.

+Phase 2 focuses on scaling these efforts through FIRM, creating a sustainable ecosystem that will support transformation of financial systems for all Canadians.

 ## Phase 1 Achievements